benglpd/BrainWare/README.md

 - Set the project Web, as the start up project
 - Press F5
 - Expected a browser is open with the result of the first order

+## Changes
+There are many ways to refactor the project.
+With a small amount of time, folders are used to separate modules
+- Domain / Core
+- Services
+- Infrastructure
+- API Controllers
+- UI / Views

+## Improvements
+- Migrate application to .NET Core
+- Add logging
+- Add error handling
+- Use Blazor for UI